 On the other hand if you feel you need a permanent storage container then it’s probably worth buying.
 Once you decide to buy, you then have to use the same process you would for any other large ticket purchase – research, comparison shop and negotiate.
 You can buy storage containers online with options of many different container sizes, from 10 feet to 53 feet, you just need to start looking!
 Bear in mind regulations enacted in your area may limit use.
 Before investing any further time or money into the purchase of a cargo container, it would be wise to learn about any regulations or total prohibitions that may exist in your area.

 Buying: If you will use the container for years and can afford it, buying is usually the best option.

-Rent: The most affordable option for a few days, weeks or months.
+Rent: The most affordable option for a few days, weeks, or months.
 Renting allows you to deduct the fees from your taxes.
-Leasing and rentals range from $79 to $150 per rental period ( $3 to $8 per day), depending on condition and age of the container.
+Leasing and rentals range from $79 to $150 per rental period ( $3 to $8 per day), depending on the condition and age of the container.
 You’re not tied down to a specific length term.
 When leasing, many vendors offer lower monthly rates for longer lease periods.
 You either go pick it up with your flatbed or the company will deliver it to your location for a fee.

 A storage container is either made of heavy-duty steel or aluminum, come in a variety of sizes, and due to resilient weatherproof natures, they also provide a perfect and secure solution for anyone with fixed (or semi-fixed) locational storage needs at a low cost!